-Use Community-Specific Sharing
+Use Site-Specific Sharing

-Sharing Records with High-Volume Portals and Communities
+Sharing Records with High-Volume Portals and Sites

 So far, for our partners, we’ve used various sharing capabilities available for all Salesforce users.
 However, there are specific sharing capabilities available only for external users.
 Let’s start with sharing sets.

-We create sharing sets specifically for high-volume portals and communities to make it easier for a large number of external users to see records they need to access.
+We create sharing sets specifically for high-volume portals and site to make it easier for a large number of external users to see records they need to access.
 Sharing sets use profiles to give record access to a group of users, unlike sharing rules, which use roles and public groups.

 The sharing mechanism used in sharing sets is called access mapping.
 A sharing set is essentially a container of access mappings.